 - To work with the child directly within the home, to give parents and siblings a break;

-- To stay overnight in the family home to give respite to parents;
+- To stay overnight to give respite to parents;

 - Or a registered childminder or child home carer (for children aged under 8).